 You can easily stay on budget and avoid food waste through savvy meal planning.
-It’s as simple as taking stock of what you have, planning meals around what’s there, and supplement with a minimal amount of additional purchases.
+It’s as simple as taking stock of what you have, planning meals around what’s there, and supplement with budget ingredients and items you find on sale and clearance.

 This is one surefire to meal plan on a budget.
 You will be eating well AND sitting pretty.